smol-dot/smoldot/README.md

   - 📚 <https://smol-dot.github.io/smoldot/doc-javascript/> (latest commit)
   - Has a stable API that rarely changes.

 - `/full-node`: A work-in-progress prototype of a full node binary that can connect to Substrate-base chains.
-Doesn't support many features that the official client supports.
+Doesn't yet support many features that the official client supports.

 ## Does smoldot support &lt;blockchain&gt;?